Faith healing: Evangelicalism

-In some Pentecostal and Charismatic Evangelical churches, a special place is thus reserved for faith healings with laying on of hands during worship services or for campaigns evangelization.
+In some Pentecostal and Charismatic Evangelical churches, a special place is thus reserved for faith healings with laying on of hands during worship services or for campaigns of evangelization.
 Faith healing or divine healing is considered to be an inheritance of Jesus acquired by his death and resurrection.
-Biblical inerrancy ensures that the miracles and healings described in the Bible are still relevant and may be present in the life of the believer.
+Biblical inerrancy asserts that the miracles and healings described in the Bible are possible, and therefore may be believed to be still relevant and present in the life of the believer.

 At the beginning of the 20th century, the new Pentecostal movement drew participants from the Holiness movement and other movements in America that already believed in divine healing.
 By the 1930s, several faith healers drew large crowds and established worldwide followings.

 The first Pentecostals in the modern sense appeared in Topeka, Kansas, in a Bible school conducted by Charles Fox Parham, a holiness teacher and former Methodist pastor.
 Pentecostalism achieved worldwide attention in 1906 through the Azusa Street Revival in Los Angeles led by William Joseph Seymour.

-Smith Wigglesworth was also a well-known figure in the early part of the 20th century.
-A former English plumber turned evangelist who lived simply and read nothing but the Bible from the time his wife taught him to read, Wigglesworth traveled around the world preaching about Jesus and performing faith healings.
+Smith Wigglesworth was also a well-known figure in the early 20th century.
+A former English plumber turned evangelist, Wigglesworth lived simply and read nothing but the Bible from the time his wife taught him to read.
+He traveled around the world preaching about Jesus and performing faith healings.
 Wigglesworth claimed to raise several people from the dead in Jesus' name in his meetings.

 During the 1920s and 1930s, Aimee Semple McPherson was a controversial faith healer of growing popularity during the Great Depression.
-Subsequently, William M. Branham has been credited as the initiator of the post-World War II healing revivals.
+Subsequently, William M. Branham has been credited with initiating the post-World War II healing revivals.
 The healing revival he began led many to emulate his style and spawned a generation of faith healers.
 Because of this, Branham has been recognized as the "father of modern faith healers".
 According to writer and researcher Patsy Sims, "the power of a Branham service and his stage presence remains a legend unparalleled in the history of the Charismatic movement".
 By the late 1940s, Oral Roberts, who was associated with and promoted by Branham's Voice of Healing magazine also became well known, and he continued with faith healing until the 1980s.
 Roberts discounted faith healing in the late 1950s, stating, "I never was a faith healer and I was never raised that way.
 My parents believed very strongly in medical science and we have a doctor who takes care of our children when they get sick.
 I cannot heal anyone – God does that."
 A friend of Roberts was Kathryn Kuhlman, another popular faith healer, who gained fame in the 1950s and had a television program on CBS.
 Also in this era, Jack Coe and A. A. Allen were faith healers who traveled with large tents for large open-air crusades.